“We don’t believe you”: Fans slam Real Madrid star after apology on racial abuse

 The Spanish international apologised via Real Madrid's Weibo account, explaining that he unintentionally reposted the reel with the offensive comment.
 He wrote:

-“I sincerely APOLOGIZE to my Chinese friends.
+“I sincerely APOLOGISE to my Chinese friends.
 I previously unintentionally re-posted a reel with content that included offensive messages.
 It was totally by mistake, and I regret the discomfort it has caused.”

 Weibo is one of the biggest social media platforms in China, with over 582 million monthly active users.